alexeagle/rules_nodejs/docs/Rollup.md

 {% endhighlight %}

-## Output types
+### Output types

-You must determine ahead of time whether Rollup needs to produce a directory output.
+You must determine ahead of time whether Rollup will write a single file or a directory.
+Rollup's CLI has the same behavior, forcing you to pick <code>--output.file</code> or <code>--output.dir</code>.

-This is the case if you have dynamic imports which cause code-splitting, or if you provide multiple entry points.
+Writing a directory is used when you have dynamic imports which cause code-splitting, or if you provide multiple entry points.
 Use the <code>output_dir</code> attribute to specify that you want a directory output.

-Rollup's CLI has the same behavior, forcing you to pick <code>--output.file</code> or <code>--output.dir</code>.
+Each <code>rollup_bundle</code> rule produces only one output by running the rollup CLI a single time.

-To get multiple output formats, wrap the rule with a macro or list comprehension, e.g.
+To get multiple output formats, you can wrap the rule with a macro or list comprehension, e.g.

 {% highlight python %}
 [